arve0/master/thesis.md

 Combining images can be done in interactive manner, where a program loads images as one "moves" around.
 But creating this abstraction would demand for a way other programs can "talk" to the abstract image object containing all images.
-Therefor a simpler approach was taken, stitching all images into one large image.
+Therefor a simpler approach was used, stitching all images into one large image.
 This allows for any program that can open PNG to work with the images.